 Heredity plays a role in gout, as does diabetes, obesity and high blood pressure.
 Gout symptoms are pain in the evening or after a walk, swelling, and radiating heat around the ankle joint.

 An open cut, a trauma to the ankle or surgery can be a place for bacterial infections to grow and prosper, entering your ankle joint through the broken skin.

 When your cartilage erodes, it causes bone on bone rubbing, and that, in a nutshell, is osteoarthritis.
-Symptoms include but aren’t limited to: ankle pain, bone growth in the ankle region, a sense of stiffness in the ankle, a swollen ankle and trouble with walking or bending of the ankle are all symptoms of osteoarthritis.
+Osteoarthritis symptoms encompass ankle pain, bone growth in the ankle region, ankle stiffness, ankle swelling, and difficulty walking or bending the ankle.

 Also known as fallen arches or posterior tendon dysfunction affects one foot, and it is a problem of the tendon that works to support your foot’s arch.
 Your arch will receive impact from the ground, as it will contact the ground when walking, running, climbing stairs or any other activity that involves standing.

-When you see your foot’s arch flatten: you experience pain at the outside of your foot, pain is experienced during activities that use the tendon (walking/running/climbing stairs), and intense swelling in the foot and around the ankle indicates flat feet.
+When your foot’s arch flattens, you feel pain on the outside of your foot, experience pain during activities that engage the tendon, and intense swelling in the foot and around the ankle points to flat feet.

-When your joint lining is under attack, it is caused by rheumatoid arthritis.
+Rheumatoid arthritis causes an attack on your joint lining.
 It causes your immune system to recognize you’re your joint lining as a threat and works to eliminate it, and it is a problem for the ankles and feet.